 CH3CHOO (acetaldehyde oxide) has two possible conformers: syn- and anti-CH3CHOO, which differ in the orientation of the C-O-O group.
 This leads to conformer-dependent reactivity.
 Computational studies indicate that syn-CH3CHOO is significantly less reactive than anti-CH3CHOO towards, e.g., H2O (Anglada et al., 2011) and alkenes (Vereecken et al, 2014).
 Calculations place the syn conformer ~15 kJ mol−1 lower in energy than anti- CH3CHOO (Kuwata et al., 2010), reflecting the zwitterionic character of the C–O bond.
 The barrier to interconversion of these conformers is substantial, ~160 kJ mol−1, and consequently syn- and anti-CH3CHOO act as distinct chemical species at atmospheric temperatures.

-The two studies of the reaction with SO2 both used the same source of acetaldehyde oxide, i.e. reaction of CH3CHI with O2, which produces both conformers of CH3CHOO.
+The two studies of the reaction with SO2 both used the same source of acetaldehyde oxide, i.e. reaction of CH3CHI with O2, which produces both conformers of CH3CHOO together with iodine atoms.
 Different spectroscopic techniques (UVA and PIMS) were used to monitor the time dependence of reactants and products, and to determine the decay kinetics of the conformers, after extraction of their absorption components from the multiplex spectra, obtained at a similar pressure and concentration regime.
 The results for the rate coefficient for reaction of syn-CH3CHOO with SO2 are in good agreement, considering the uncertainties (quoted error limits were 1).
 The magnitude of the rate coefficient was similar to that for reaction of CH2OO + SO2.
 In the case of anti-CH3CHOO with SO2, the result of Sheps et al. is a factor of ~3 higher than that obtained by Taatjes et al.(2013).
-The difference between these rate coefficients probably reflects the sensitivity and selectivity of the detection techniques the decay data for anti-CH3CHOO using the UV spectroscopy method appears superior in quality to the PIMS but there is some uncertainty in the relative UV cross sections and initial yields of the two conformers, both of which are required to extract conformer-specific rate coefficents.
+The difference between these rate coefficients probably reflects the sensitivity and selectivity of the detection techniques: the decay data for anti-CH3CHOO using the UV spectroscopy method appears superior in quality to the PIMS but there is some uncertainty in the relative UV cross sections and initial yields of the two conformers, both of which are required to extract conformer-specific rate coefficients.
 Nevertheless, additional weight was given to the UV data in deriving the preferred value.
-The observed higher reactivity of the anti-CH3CHOO is consistent with theoretical predictions for the reactivity of the two conformers referred to above.
+The observed higher reactivity of the anti-CH3CHOO is consistent with the theoretical predictions for the reactivity of the two conformers referred to above.

 References

-Anglada, J. M., González, J. and Torrent-Sucarrat, MPhys., Chem.
+Anglada, J. M., González, J. and Torrent-Sucarrat, M.: Phys., Chem.
 Chem.
 Phys.
 13, 13034, 2011.

-Kuwata, K. T. Hermes, M. R., Carlson, M. J. and Zogg, C. KJ.
-Phys.
+Kuwata, K. T. Hermes, M. R., Carlson, M. J. and Zogg, C. K.: J. Phys.
 Chem.
-A 114, 9192 2010.
+A, 114, 9192, 2010.

-Sheps, L., Scully, A.M., and Au, APhys.
+Sheps, L., Scully, A.M., and Au, A.: Phys.
 Chem.
 Chem.
 Phys., 16, 19941, 2014.

-Taatjes, C. A., Welz, C. A.; Eskola, A. J. , Savee, J. D. , Scheer, A. M., Shallcross, D. E., Rotavera, B., Lee, E. P. F., Dyke, J. M., Mok, D. K. W., Osborn, D. L.Percival, Science, 340, 171 2013.
+Taatjes, C. A., Welz, C. A.; Eskola, A. J. , Savee, J. D. , Scheer, A. M., Shallcross, D. E., Rotavera, B., Lee, E. P. F., Dyke, J. M., Mok, D. K. W., Osborn, D. L., and Percival, C. J.: Science, 340, 171, 2013.

-Vereecken, L., Harder, H. and Novelli, APhys.
+Vereecken, L., Harder, H. and Novelli, A.: Phys.
 Chem.
 Chem.
 Phys., 16, 19941, 2014.